 The Cokawi Cooperative was founded in 2008 by 16 former female sex workers and orphans with HIV-AIDS.
 They pooled their ideas and energy to build a new life in the outskirts of Kigali.
 The co-op has grown to 183 members, relying on their goats, rabbits, and meager crops for sustenance.
 The Rwandan government gave Cokawi a 1-hectare (2.5 acre) parcel of marshland to farm, but traditional methods of irrigation and draining are poor and the crop yield is low, about 10% of what it would be if the land were well drained and fertilized.
 The goats provided fertilizer for the crops, bringing the yield to 65% of desired production.

 Years ago, co-op members started looking into how they could improve the land to increase the harvest and create a viable goat and farm business.
 They arrived at a method of digging furrows and draining the land and so it can be readied for crops.
 They received a grant from a WD4H donor to convert the marshland to farmland and protect it from erosion.
 They used the funds to buy tools, hire an expert to help with technical aspects of the project, and hire some of the labor (all but two of the members are women and most of the members have AIDS).
-They’re now seeking funds to install an irrigation system to keep the crops from dying during the dry season (June to September).
-The co-op members are experienced farmers; they have developed a good relationship with the government who are monitoring the project and they have a deep commitment to the project and a proven ability to work together.
+In 2017, the same donor provided funds to install an irrigation system to support the crops during the dry season (June to September).

 Orphans on the outskirts of Kigali

 In 2010, Julian (Justin Bisengimana’s mother) started caring for 10 orphans from the genocide in a village 2 hours south of Kigali.
 WD4H has given them 21 goats that produce both fertilizer for banana crops and goat offspring to sell for cash at the local market, and 1 milk goat.
 The money raised helps the orphans attend school, cover health insurance, and other basic needs.
-The group is seeking $4,800 to start a pig business.
+In 2017, WD4H supporter Kathy Bart made a generous donation to help them start a pig business.
+Now they have goats, cows, pigs, and farmland.
+Each month, one of our World Dancers, Marcia Warrecker, underwrites a small salary for Bosco the farmer who oversees all the livestock and land.
+They have also started a Reusable Menstrual Pad Project to serve the women in their region.
+One our college students, Odilla, is now President of the co-op, and is determined to ensure that every orphan has a chance to finish school!

 Poor farmers in eastern Rwanda